With the free2cycle app (available from the apple or Google Play stores ) or

 No but this may happen at some time, the free2cycle app has been designed to communicate with other activity recording devices using a common interface (API).

-Yes, the free2cycle can run alongside other apps that you have and use on your mobile device.
+Yes, the free2cycle app can run alongside other apps that you have and use on your mobile device.
+If you are already a Strava user, you can connect Strava to free2cycle and record your rides directly from Strava.

 If you have questions and need assistance with the app, please email firstname.lastname@example.org.

 To be considered for a credit agreement you will need:

 Your application will be assessed based on eligibility, credit history and affordability and Deko will let you know the outcome in just a few moments.
 It’s important to know that when applying for finance a hard credit check is made which is recorded on your credit file.